jeff5/very-slow-jython/docs/src/site/sphinx/treepython/simple_statements.rst

 These populate the parameters from argument lists and prepare the frame for execution.

-In Java we try to combine state and behaviour one object.
+In Java we try to combine related state and behaviour in one object.
 As evaluation is so intimately involved with the frame, we shall make the interpreter the *behaviour* of a ``Frame``.
 In aid of this, we will make ``Frame`` abstract